The immune system is how the body defends itself from harmful substances in the environment.

 - It can keep the body in a heightened state of “attack” causing inflammation and oxidative stress which can lead to disruptions in cellular functions and operations.

-A dysregulated (or dysfunctional) immune system is unable to protect a body from harmful environmental influences and it can unleash a cascade of harmful effects upon the body.
+Because a dysregulated immune system is unable to protect a body from harmful environmental influences, it unleashes a cascade of harmful effects upon the body, often resulting in inflammatory or gastrointestinal symptoms.

 Many of our children live with chronic infections in their ears, sinuses, and gastrointestinal systems, yet because their immune systems are dysregulated, they are unable to effectively “kick out” these infections.